Homosexuality in modern sports: John Curry

-Born in 1949, John Curry was a successful British figure skater.
+John Curry (1949–1994) was a successful British figure skater.
 Using his unique skating style, Curry won the gold medal in the 1976 Olympic Games in Innsbruck, Austria.
 Two days after his victory, Curry confirmed a newspaper report about his sexuality, becoming one of the first openly gay gold medalists.
 Less than three weeks later, and amid the fallout from the revelations, Curry won gold again at the World Figure Skating Championships in Gothenburg.
-He had completed a "grand slam" of European, Olympic and World championships in under fifty days.
+He had completed a "grand slam" of European, Olympic and World championships in under 50 days.
 Curry died at the age of 44 after a fight with AIDS.

 Billie Jean King

 Billie Jean King is a former number one women's tennis player in the world and, according to KK Ottesen of the Washington Post, is known as a feminist icon.
 She was born in California in 1943 and competed professionally throughout the 1960s and 1970s.
-More than a decade after her athletic career, King was outed as lesbian by a former partner, something King had not yet openly announced.
+King acknowledged her relationship with Marilyn Barnett when it became public in a May 1981 palimony lawsuit filed by Barnett, making King the first prominent female professional athlete in the world to come out.
 After this revelation, King took a stronger stance on the push for gay rights and continued to vouch for gender equality, specifically equal pay.
 In 2009, she was awarded a Presidential Medal of Freedom by the White House in recognition of her involvement in pushing for gender equality and the fact she was a notable and successful openly lesbian athlete.

 Jason Collins

+Jason Collins with the Brooklyn Nets in 2014.
+He became the first gay athlete to be out while actively playing in any of the four major North American professional sports leagues.

-Jason Collins, born in 1978, was a US collegiate and professional basketball player.
+Jason Collins (1978–2026) was a US collegiate and professional basketball player.
 Collins played Division One basketball at Stanford University where he received First Team All-Pac10 honors in the 2000–2001 season.
 Later, he was drafted in the first round of the National Basketball Association (NBA) draft where he played 13 seasons.
 In 2013, Collins came out as gay in a Sports Illustrated article written in the first person with the help of a journalist, which officially made him the first openly gay NBA player.
+In 2014, he played for the Brooklyn Nets of the NBA, making him the first gay athlete to be out while actively playing in any of the four major North American professional sports leagues.
 Although his reveal did not come without its critics, Collins received positive support and was pictured on the cover of Time Magazine's Top 100 Most Influential People.
+He died in May 2026 from brain cancer.